Your area Not set — showing everywhere

 01

-The request allows residential occupancy before off-site roadway improvements are finished, raising concerns about traffic safety and infrastructure readiness.
+The request allows residents to move into buildings before required off-site roadway improvements are finished, raising concerns about traffic safety and infrastructure readiness.

-Board position: Approved the modification with a compromise condition that no additional buildings can be occupied until improvements are complete.
+Board position: The board approved the modification but added a strict condition that no further buildings can be occupied until all off-site work is complete.

 medium concern